thewca/worldcubeassociation.org/style-guide.md

 ### Notable Differences between the Regulations and Common Use

-- For consistency, event formats have 'Solving' as a separate word, e.g. Speed Solving' and 'Feewst Moves Solving'.
+- For consistency, event formats have 'Solving' as a separate word, e.g. 'Speed Solving' and 'Fewest Moves Solving'.

 ### Checklist for formatting the Regulations